Witt group: Examples

-Grothendieck-Witt ring and motivic stable homotopy groups of spheres
+Grothendieck–Witt ring and motivic stable homotopy groups of spheres

-Fabien MorelFabien Morel, A1-Algebraic topology over a field.
-Lecture Notes in Mathematics 2052, Springer Verlag, 2012. showed that the Grothendieck-Witt ring of a perfect field is isomorphic to the motivic stable homotopy group of spheres π0,0(S0,0) (see "A¹ homotopy theory").
+Fabien Morel showed that the Grothendieck–Witt ring of a perfect field is isomorphic to the motivic stable homotopy group of spheres π0,0(S0,0) (see "A¹ homotopy theory").

 Witt equivalence

 Two fields are said to be Witt equivalent if their Witt rings are isomorphic.

 For global fields there is a local-to-global principle: two global fields are Witt equivalent if and only if there is a bijection between their places such that the corresponding local fields are Witt equivalent.
 In particular, two number fields K and L are Witt equivalent if and only if there is a bijection T between the places of K and the places of L and a group isomorphism t between their square-class groups, preserving degree 2 Hilbert symbols.
 In this case the pair (T, t) is called a reciprocity equivalence or a degree 2 Hilbert symbol equivalence.
 Some variations and extensions of this condition, such as "tame degree l Hilbert symbol equivalence", have also been studied.